dave-br/mame/docs/source/debugger/index.rst

 When source-level debugging is enabled, symbols from the source code will be imported from the MAME Debugging Information File and added to the list of symbols recognized by MAME's expression evaluator.

+A symbol from the MAME Debugging Information File representing a source-code variable evaluates to the variable's *address*, not its *value*.
+So, for example, a 16-bit C compiler that compiles ``int harry = 4;`` will create a symbol named ``harry`` whose value is the address at which the variable is stored.
+To view the *value* you would issue a command to the debugger console such as ``print w@harry``.

 * **Symbol collisions and priority**: It is possible that source-level symbols present in the MAME Debugging Information File will conflict with built-in symbols.